-In practice, users have the flexibility to choose their weights, provided that the test statistics are well-defined following conditions in Remark \ref{rm:welldefine}.
-Since we allow the graph to be general (it could be MST, NNG, or based on domain-knowledge), and the weights are properties of the graph, this makes obtaining optimal weights for general graph construction challenging.
-We reserve this line of theoretical analysis for future work.
-In this paper, we provide recommendations for weights based on empirical studies.
-We recommend weights that (1) demonstrate reasonable power and (2) meet the conditions for our asymptotic theory.
-In particular, we study the performance of three weight functions and show that they work well in a variety of settings.
+In practice, users have the flexibility to choose their weights, provided that the test statistics are well-defined given the conditions in Remark \ref{rm:welldefine}.
+Since we allow the graph to be general, and the weights are properties of the graph, obtaining optimal weights for general similarity graphs is challenging, and we reserve this line of theoretical analysis for future work.
+Instead, we provide recommendations for data-driven weights based on empirical studies.
+We recommend a weight that (1) demonstrates reasonable power and (2) meets the conditions for our asymptotic theory.

-For edge $(i, j)$, we consider the following weight functions:
+For edge $(i, j)$, we recommend the following weight function:

-The weight function $W_1$ returns the inverse of the max node degree of an edge $(i,j)$.
-The weight functions $W_2$ and $W_3$ take the inverse of the arithmetic average and the geometric average of the node degrees of an edge, respectively.
-All three weight functions are bounded below by $1/|G|$ asymptotically and monotonically decreasing.

-To have a better understanding of the weight functions, we plot the three weights for increasing node degrees in Figure \ref{fig:com_wei}.
-For a given edge ($i,j$), we fix $d_i$ to be $5$ and increase $d_j$ from 5 to 200.
-We can see weight function $W_1$ gives the heaviest penalty.
-When the max node degree is larger than 100, the weight function $W_1$ and $W_3$ provide similar weights.
-The weight function $W_2$ gives a milder penalty on node degrees among these three weight functions.

-To more comprehensively evaluate the performance of these three weight functions, we simulate data with $n_1 = n_2 = 100$ and $d = 200$ from a $d$-dimensional Gaussian distribution under both mean and scale change.
-The similarity graph is a $5$-MST constructed from Euclidean distance.
-We consider ten scenarios with increasing hub sizes.
-Each scenario consists of 100 trials.
-For each trial, the max node degree is recorded and boxplots under each scenario are shown in Figure \ref{fig:max_de}.
-From scenario 1 to 10, the maximum node degree increases, so the hub connects to more observations, resulting in a bigger impact on the similarity graph.
-The number of trials with significance less than 5\% under 10,000 permutations in each scenario is shown in Figure \ref{fig:wei_fun_S} and \ref{fig:wei_fun_M}.

-It is clear all three weighted test statistics outperform their non-weighted counterparts.
-Weight functions $W_1$ and $W_3$ have similar power and tend to dominate across all scenarios.
-On the other hand, the weight function $W_2$ does not have enough weight to resist the impact of the hub and has slightly lower power across all scenarios compared to $W_1$ and $W_3$.
-This is because $W_2$ is unable to counteract the variance boosting problem as effectively as $W_1$ and $W_3$.
-As shown in Figure \ref{fig:exp}, the variances of $R_{1}^w$ and $R_{2}^w$ are well controlled for $W_1$ and $W_3$, but for $W_2$ the variance grows as the max node degree grows.

-In what follows, we recommend using the weight function $W_1$ or $W_3$.
-We discuss how these weights satisfy our conditions for obtaining the limiting null distribution in Section \ref{sec:asymptotic}.